need4swede/wiki-go/data/documents/plugins/mdm/document.md

 ## Remote Management

-Server administrators can manage any user's Neptune settings through the plugin's dashboard in Jellyfin.
-Every setting available in Neptune (appearance, playback, search, layout, and more) can be configured remotely.
+Server administrators can manage a user's supported synchronized Neptune settings through the plugin's dashboard in Jellyfin.
+The schema covers appearance, playback, search, layout, and other profile preferences while excluding device-local and runtime-only values.

 Changes push to the user's devices immediately if they're online, or apply the next time they sign in.
 Only the settings you actually change are sent, so you never accidentally overwrite a user's other preferences.